gu-fan/riv.vim/doc/riv_todo.rst

 1. Temlates:

+   A. A Even QuickStarter for reStructuredText quick start.

-   A. A shortcut to create basic file layout for each file in project.
+   B. A shortcut to create basic file layout for each file in project.

       for file, shows parent index / index and file: create/modified date.